BilalReffas/Monitor/README.md

 # Monitor
 Monitor is just a simple wrapper around NWPathMonitor.
 The monitor will receiving network path updates.
-So, whenever the network changes, the closure will get called and you can respond to changes in internet connectivity.
+So, whenever the network changes, the closure will get called and you can respond to changes in internet connectivity.<br>
 Apple is strongly discouraging to use SCNetworkReachability.
 Instead you shpuld use NWPathMonitor. <br> The Network framework is really powerful.
 I can highly recommend to watch [this](https://developer.apple.com/videos/play/wwdc2018/715/) WWDC Session.

 # Usage